ravendb/docs/docs/consumer/basic-concepts.markdown

 ### Session

 The session object provides a fully transactional way of performing database operations.
-The session allows the consumer to store data into the database, and load it back when necessary explicitly or using queries.
+The session allows the consumer to store data into the database, and load it back when necessary using queries or by document id.

 Other, more advanced operations are also accessible from the Session object, and are discussed in length later in the documentation.